JakeLunn/one-pace-plex-assistant/README.md

 ### `--change-show-name`
 *Optional*: If this flag is included, then the show name will be changed to `One Pace` via metadata (the folder will remain `/One Piece`).

+# Contributing
+Feel free to create pull requests/issues or fork.
+If you are planning a major addition, I only ask that you make your plans known ahead of time by creating an issue here on Github and tagging me.